KasarLabs/ask-starknet/packages/core/README.md

-# @snaknet/core
+# @ask-starknet/core

-Core utilities and shared functionality for the SNKN Starknet MCP ecosystem.
+Core utilities and shared functionality for the Ask Starknet MCP ecosystem.

 ## Features